 What are your rates for commissions?

 Give me a number, or I can make a suggestion.
 Let's talk.
-I'll probably give you a deal.

 I'm afraid of commissioning because of X or because I believe X. What should I do?

 Why don't you tell me?
 We might be able to work it out.
 I promise!
 No fear.